DandyEnders/EECS3311-lab4-project/project/README.md

 ## ENTITIES
 1. [ ] Add MURDERABLE
 1. [ ] Rename KILLABLE to "DEATHABLE" (Due to addition of "MURDERABLE"
 1. [ ] Add REPRODUCEABLE
 1. [ ] Add TURNABLE -> has turn-related attributes
 1. [ ] Make fuel a class -> maybe make a class of FUELABLE ?

+### side note
+Addition of MURDERABLE and DEATHABLE is in a hope to refactor death messages system.
+(Currently we have "hard-codeded"

 # Ato will work on ...